redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 #### 3. Voting

 Jurors vote by staking their tokens either to support or reject the dispute.
-The maximum amount of tokens that could be staked is limited by their an additional parameter called voting capacity (see the challenges section for more details).
+The maximum amount of tokens that could be staked is limited by an additional parameter called "voting capacity" (see the challenges section for more details).
 Voting lasts until a deadline which is typically a week.

 #### 4. Verdict